Optimal Pure Differentially Private Sparse Histograms in Deterministic Linear Time: Differentially Private Sparse Histograms

 To generate a uniform random subset of size $n + k$ from $[d]$, we employ the following efficient method: sample $m = 4(n + k) \ll d$ elements independently and uniformly from $[d]$, and remove duplicates.
 If the resulting set contains at least $n + k$ distinct elements, we return the first $n + k$ of them.
 Otherwise, there are two options: \begin{itemize}[leftmargin=0.4cm, label=$\circ$] \item \textit{Abort and output a fixed sparse histogram.} Terminate \cref{algo:tail-item-padding} early and return a fixed sparse histogram, e.g., one where elements $1$ through $n$ each have count $1$.
-Although it may slightly degrade utility, it does not compromise privacy.
+Although this may slightly degrade utility, it does not compromise privacy, since sampling $m$ independent elements from $[d]$ is independent of the input dataset.
 We show that this increases the failure probability of the utility guarantee by at most an additive $\sqrt{n + k} \cdot \exp(- (n + k) / 16)$. \item \textit{Repeat the sampling procedure until success.} This approach maintains both correctness and privacy, as the repetition process reveals nothing about the underlying histogram $\hist$, nor about the size or contents of the privacy blanket.
 However, it deviates from our goal of a deterministic linear-time algorithm, yielding instead only expected linear-time performance. \end{itemize}

-To bound the failure probability of this sampling procedure, we apply the standard balls-and-bins model \citep{MU05}: we throw $m$ balls into $d$ bins and analyze the number of non-empty bins.
+To bound the failure probability of this sampling procedure, we apply the standard balls-and-bins model~\citep{MU05}: we throw $m$ balls into $d$ bins and analyze the number of non-empty bins.

 Let $X_i$ denote the number of balls in bin $i$, for each $i \in [d]$, so that $\sum_{i \in [d]} X_i = m$.
 Let $S_X = \sum_{i \in [d]} \indicator{X_i > 0}$ be the number of non-empty bins.
 We aim to upper bound the probability $\P{S_X \le n + k}$.